 If the health checks are done as part of the upgrade, you are either prompted to continue the upgrade process or the process is aborted, depending on the types of errors found (if any).
-The types of the errors are described in Section B.4, "Categorization of Health," on page 143.
+Error types are described in Section B.4, "Categorization of Health," on page 143.